GillesBareilles/SOD321_Linear_Programming.jl/README.md

 - [ ] Implement model with a polynomial number of constraints
 - [ ] Then look into column generation and relaxations...

+- [ ] Lazy callback
+- [ ] Implement solve function
+- [ ] Update polynomial model to new structure, test on all instances.

 ### Example

 ```julia